 Not all wood lathe projects are suitable for beginners.
 Trust me, and I jumped in headfirst when I started.
-It was a frustrating process.
-That is one of the things that cause most beginners to give up on what could be a fulfilling hobby.
+It was a frustrating process, and that is one of the things that cause most beginners to give up on what could be a fulfilling hobby.
 This post will introduce you to some projects that beginners can tackle on their lathes.

 Wood lathes are machines used to shape wood.
 They come in a couple of types: the benchtop model and the floor model.
 Benchtop models usually have an overarm to compensate for the height difference, while floor models are self-supporting and can reach up to 6 feet in length.
 There’s an extensive range in price, too, from $250 – $3000 depending on size, craftsmanship, etc.